raspberrypilearning/getting-started-with-the-pico/en/step_6.md

 ## Blink the onboard LED

-The Shell is useful for making sure everything is working and trying out quick commands but it's better to put longer programs in a file.
+The Shell is useful to make sure everything is working and try out quick commands.
+However, it's better to put longer programs in a file.

 Thonny can save and run MicroPython programs directly on the Raspberry Pi Pico.

-In this step you will create a MicroPython program to blink the onboard LED on and off in a loop.
+In this step, you will create a MicroPython program to blink the onboard LED on and off in a loop.

 --- task ---